MIOB/EDF4J/README.md

 Example program
 ---------------

-An example program is available in the file EDF.java
+An example program is available in the file EDF.java.
+This example parse EDF (or EDF+) file and write it into several txt files.